loschke/awesome-windsurfrules/rules/global_rules/global-commit-message/global_rules.md

-Write a short english commit message (maximum one sentence) for every change you make, and always format it in a code block for clarity.
+Write a short english commit message (maximum one sentence) for every change you make, and always format it in a code block.
 Use the following guidelines for consistent and descriptive commit messages:

 prefix: short description (maximum one sentence)